statwonk/Miami-2014-LBT-Receipts/README.md

 This can also be obtained through the following link: https://www.miamidade.county-taxes.com/public/reports/business_tax

 Please note: while GitHub is capable of visualizing .csv files, the file in this repository is too large for GitHub's system.
 These files can be viewed in a variety of other applications.
+In lieu of this, a CSV with a smaller sample size has been included for rapid prototypes as well as to view the file from github.

 Possibilities with this CSV include converting the data into a REST API for additional application development, or use in visualization projects.